jor-rainey/Portfolio_Projects/UK_Air_Travel_Project/Readme.md

 Care was taken in the calculation of the average delays to convert from the raw "Decimal Time" to a more understandable format. (e.g. 2.5 mins to 00:02:30)

 The airline group to which an airline belongs has been researched manually for each airline found in the data.
-Little other choice is available when looking to include this data given a central source is hard to find and the differing legal statuses between owners, subsidiaries, partners etc. This is important to include when looking into competition between airlines especially when the grouings are not always intuative (e.g. **Ryanair Group** own *Ryanair* and *Ryanair UK* as well as less obviously owning *Malta Air*, *Lauda Motion*, *Lauda Europe* and *Buzz*).
-Whilst difficult to convey in the final visualisation is impotant to show and is available in the tooltips of the Airline - Flights section.
+Little other choice is available when looking to include this data given a central source is hard to find and the differing legal statuses between owners, subsidiaries, partners etc. This is important to include when looking into competition between airlines especially when the groupings are not always intuitive (e.g. **Ryanair Group** own *Ryanair* and *Ryanair UK* as well as less obviously owning *Malta Air*, *Lauda Motion*, *Lauda Europe* and *Buzz*).
+Whilst difficult to convey in the final visualization is important to show and is available in the tooltips of the Airline - Flights section.

-Basic sense checking of the data throughout the data cleaning process was underaken using pivot tables within Excel.
-This aided in ensuring the various formulas were working as expected and allowed the investigation of elements of the data to be used in the final visualisation.
+Basic sense checking of the data throughout the data cleaning process was undertaken using pivot tables within Excel.
+This aided in ensuring the various formulas were working as expected and allowed the investigation of elements of the data to be used in the final visualization.

 ### Data Analysis

-Tabeau was used to create this dashboard, the full version of this can be found on my Tableau Public profile [here](https://public.tableau.com/app/profile/jake.rainey/viz/UKAirTravelJan2023/UKAirTravelDashboard) along with full interactivity.
-The screenshots below demonstrate some of the capabilities and isights available using this dashboard.
+Tableau was used to create this dashboard, the full version of this can be found on my Tableau Public profile [here](https://public.tableau.com/app/profile/jake.rainey/viz/UKAirTravelJan2023/UKAirTravelDashboard) along with full interactivity.
+The screenshots below demonstrate some of the capabilities and insights available using this dashboard.

 The following two screenshots show the differences between British Airways and Ryanair at their respective main hubs, Heathrow and Stansted: